 Microsoft Exchange Server 2010 Introduction

-Microsoft Exchange Server 2010 is the centerpiece of Microsoft's new technology for fault-tolerant, secure, unified communications.
+Microsoft Exchange Server 2010 introduced breakthrough technologies for high availability, security and compliance, and unified communications.
 In comparison to Exchange Server 2007 or Exchange Server 2003, Microsoft Exchange Server 2010 is less expensive to deploy and support, easier to manage and expand, richer in features, faster, less vulnerable to single-point failure, more extensive in its support of mobile workers, and better able to safeguard sensitive information and resist malicious attacks.
 Exchange 2010 has been supplanted by Exchange Server 2016 (see Exchange Server 2016 consulting), but Exchange 2010 remains a popular, proven messaging solution.
 Exchange 2010 is also the oldest version of Exchange that can coexist with Exchange 2013 and Exchange 2016, making it possible to migrate to a newer version of Exchange with minimal disruption.

 Exchange 2010 Enhances Fault Tolerance, Speeds Disaster Recovery, and Saves Money

-Compared to prior releases of Exchange, Exchange Server 2010's built-in and easy-to-manage features that deliver high availability, fast disaster recovery, continuous automatic archiving, and lower cost of ownership.
+Compared to prior releases of Exchange, Exchange Server 2010's built-in and easy-to-manage features deliver improved availability, faster recovery, better archiving, and lower cost of ownership.
 A major innovation in Exchange 2010 is the database availability group (DAG) structure, a collection of mailbox servers that continually replicate databases and automatically recover from disk, server, and datacenter failures.
 You can configure a DAG with as many as 16 mailbox servers with failover times of less than 30 seconds.
 System uptime is further enhanced in Exchange Server 2010 by the ability of administrators to move mailboxes with virtually no interruption of service.

 Exchange 2010 Uses Database Availability Groups (DAGs) for Continuous Backup and Fast Failover